magentabusiness/magentabusiness.github.io/use-cases/smart-energy.md

     <div class="section-header">
         <h2>Dashboard structure of smart energy solution</h2>
         <p>
-            The live dashboard displays real-time data from several smart meters collected using ThingsBoard MQTT API.
+            The live dashboard displays real-time data from several smart meters collected using IoT Hub MQTT API.
 Collected data is processed via the rule engine to raise alarms on certain thresholds.
 The main dashboard displays the energy meters, corresponding alarms, and real-time data feeds.
 Click on the alarm or energy meter row to open the meter details.
-You may export the dashboard from our live demo server and import it to your ThingsBoard instance.
+You may export the dashboard from our live demo server and import it to your IoT Hub instance.
         </p>
     </div>
     <div class="dashboard-structure-block">